 Professor and associate professors of Removable Partial Prosthodontics provides lectures on their specialty research areas in Prosthodontics.
-Following lecture titles outline the content of this special course; "Two points of research view for tooth loss", "Clinical evaluation of chewing ablity", "Load map to clinical research design", "Biomaterials research in Prosthodontics", "Introduction to stress analysis".
+Following lecture titles outline the content of this special course; "Two points of research view for tooth loss", "Clinical evaluation of masticatory performance", "Clinical research design", "Biomaterials research in Prosthodontics", "Introduction to stress analysis" and "Measurement and analysis of jaw movement".
 Goals/Objectives: